ReadFromUrl

 ReadFromUrl(url)

-Using this function, you can read from an HTTP or HTTPs page (e.g., web page or secure web page), from FTP, or from GOPHER.
+This function can read text data from an HTTP or HTTPs page (a standard or secure web page), from FTP, or from GOPHER.
 You can also submit data as would occur on a web page when a user submits an HTTP form.
-The content retrieved must be text.
-It can also be used to "call" web services to obtain data.
-The data is returned as a text value, so in general, you will need to use other Analytica functions to parse the data.
+You can also use it to "call" a web service to obtain data.
+Its result is a text value.
+You can use functions like ParseCSV() to parse the text into data.

 Additional HTTP headers (separate with Chr(13)).